farrakhb/sparta-coursepreparation/README.md

 #### Pocket

-Once you start following the enough people on Twitter, Medium, YouuTube and the like, it's very easy to get overwhelmed with all the interesting content.
+Once you start following the enough people on Twitter, Medium, YouTube and the like, it's very easy to get overwhelmed with all the interesting content.
 Pocket allows you to save articles when you see them, and read them later on.

 1. Sign up for an account at http://getpocket.com.
 2. Install the Browser extension.